BonnierNews/lu-pg-doc-store/README.md

 db.load(id, (dbErr, entity) => {
   if (dbErr) return dbErr;
-  // entity will contain id, type, version and attributes });
+  // entity will contain everything that was in the saved entity });
 ```
 ## Versions